Why We Love It

 Most MS in Cybersecurity programs require between 30 and 36 credits to graduate.
 Normally, an MS in Cybersecurity program takes between two and three years to complete.
 An accelerated plan, however, could take closer to half that time.
 This is where adult-friendly schools really shine.
 They know their students have jobs, kids, and other obligations that make a traditional school schedule unrealistic.
-The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible, because they know that’s what adults want.
+Schools that are designed for adult learners prioritize convenience and aim to help them enter the workforce quickly.
+They understand the specific needs and goals of adult students.

 Choosing the Right University or College MS in Cybersecurity Program

 Choosing the right school for you can be exciting, but it can also be a hassle.
 Tuition costs, application fees, accreditation, enrollment windows, and entrance exams are just some of the variables to consider.

 That’s why we created the Smartplan.
 We want to help people go back to school, to make college more accessible and affordable for everyone.
 With our Smartplan, we make it easy for you to start on your path towards your MS in Cybersecurity.
 Here are just some of the benefits of your OnlineDegree.com Smartplan: